zscaler/terraform-aws-zpa-app-connector-modules/examples/README.md

 6. Subscribe and accept terms of using Zscaler App Connector image at [this link](https://aws.amazon.com/marketplace/pp/prodview-epy3md7fcvk4g)

 ### Zscaler requirements
-7. A valid Zscaler App Connector provisioning key generated from the ZPA Admin Portal
+7. A valid Zscaler App Connector provisioning key generated from the ZPA Admin Portal (unless running a deployment like base_ac_zpa which leverages the Terraform ZPA Provider to also create a new provisioning key)

 See: [Zscaler App Connector AWS Deployment Guide](https://help.zscaler.com/zpa/connector-deployment-guide-amazon-web-services) for additional prerequisite provisioning steps.